 Few older female celebrities, except for perhaps Joni Mitchell and Cher, have worn their long hair perfectly straight.
 Instead, most rely on their hairdressers to use layers that create movement and facilitate a gentle shape.

-Adding layers will add some volume and also shape your facial features nicely.
-Try curling styling products to define and hold the curls and to stop frizz.
+Use curling styling products to define and hold the curls and to stop frizz.

 This blow out gives extra volume exactly where it’s needed and also adds flirty movement to the hair.
 This can be achieved by teasing or backcombing the hair at the crown of the head, and then smoothing the top layer over the teased section.

 Natural curls are beautiful and can be worn long even as we age.
 Make sure to have a proper cut so that your curls fall soft and natural.
 When styling natural curls, it’s best to avoid using heat styling tools like a flat iron or curling iron, as this can cause damage and disrupt the natural curl pattern.
 Instead, the hair can be styled by air-drying or using a diffuser attachment on a hairdryer to help enhance and define the curls.

 Show off your beautiful coils at any age.
 Try lightening your tresses for a softer look.
 You’ll need some good curl defining gels and viscous oils to keep this style bouncy and natural.